 The Differences Between a Formal Resume and Creative One

 Many designers will remember taking classes that focused on how to format a resume.
-We would open Microsoft Word, learn how to properly align text, and discuss the embellishments that were acceptable to add.
-I specifically remember being scolded for trying to use blue font for my header, instead of black.
+Usually, you would open Microsoft Word, learn how to properly align text, and discuss the embellishments that were acceptable to add.
+You may even remember being scolded for trying to think outside the box.
 As a creative, it’s hard not to feel stuck in a cage of boring design.

 Many designers will share similar frustrations when building a traditional resume.
 But luckily for creatives, we live in a world where you can use blue, or any other color, anywhere you want on a resume.
 Designers have the option to not only have a formal resume, but a creative one, also.